to Win at eBay:

 If you want to return something, simply go back to the listing and click "Ask seller a question."
 A text box opens, pre-filled with the item number.
 Politely explain what's wrong, and every good seller I've dealt with is usually quite embarrassed that they accidentally sent out something that's not right, and eagerly asks for you to return it.

-If they don't help you, eBay will.
+Only if they don't help you, ask and eBay will.

 Returning Non-Returnable (As-Is) Items